zhy0216/rts/docs/NOT_COVERED.md

-i list the features i won't cover here:
+I list the features I won't cover here:
-* number: js number is actually union of int, float. it is not easy to handle this one. so i treat number as int for now this will change once i implement union type.
+* number: JS number is actually a union of int and float.
+It is not easy to handle this one, so I treat number as int for now.
+This will change once I implement union type.
 * class
 * prototype
 * this keyword
 * label statement: goto is evil
-* iffe
+* IIFE (Immediately Invoked Function Expression)